jlov7/TerraRisk-Agent/docs/API_REFERENCE.md

 Complete reference for the TerraRisk Agent REST API.
 This document explains every endpoint, request/response formats, error handling, and provides examples for both technical and non-technical users.

+**Note:** This is a personal R&D project—a passion-driven exploration of responsible AI agent development.
+It serves as a research platform and reference implementation, not a commercial product or business venture.

 ## Base Information

 **Base URL:** `http://localhost:8000` (when running locally)